|Published||Report Code||Available Format||Pages|

 Growth in upstream exploration and production (E&P) projects and refining industry on account of proposed investments by domestic and foreign players is identified as a key factor to propel the demand for diesel generator sets in Nigeria.
 Additionally, proposed construction projects, such as the construction of the Lagos–Calabar coastal railway line, bridges, and airport terminals, are expected to boost the Nigerian diesel genset market in the near future.

 At present, the power infrastructure of Nigeria is quite poor, with high base power deficit and power transmission losses, which together, are responsible for generating a significant demand for diesel gensets in the country.
 Moreover, grid uncertainty has traditionally been linked to the high demand for these gensets for meeting prime and auxiliary power requirements in commercial, residential, and industrial establishments.
-Besides, surge in population is expected to fuel the energy demand in the country, further contributing to the growth of the Nigerian diesel genset market.
+Besides, surge in population is expected to fuel the energy demand in the country, further contributing to the growth of the diesel genset market in Nigeria.

 Growing adoption of renewable sources of energy, such as photovoltaic (PV) modules, to fulfil domestic electricity requirements is identified as a major factor hindering the growth of the Nigerian diesel genset market.
 Furthermore, government initiatives and policies aimed at improving domestic renewable energy capacity to reduce the demand–supply gap may affect the diesel genset demand in the country.